-If this bill becomes law, Massachusetts would join the growing list of states banning car dealerships from selling new gasoline or diesel-powered vehicles after 2035.
+Massachusetts joins the growing list of states banning car dealerships from selling new gasoline or diesel-powered vehicles after 2035.
 (Used internal combustion engine vehicles can still be sold.)

 Increases EV rebates

 The current state rebate for a new electric vehicle is $2,500.
-The new bill increases this amount to $3,500 for new and used vehicles costing $55,000 or less, and throws in an extra $1,000 for residents who trade in a gas powered car or truck.
-There will also be some incentives for medium and heavy duty zero-emission vehicles.
+The new law increases this amount to $3,500 for new and used vehicles costing $55,000 or less, and throws in an extra $1,000 for residents who trade in a gas powered car or truck.
+There are also some incentives for medium and heavy duty zero-emission vehicles.

 Adds more EV chargers

-The bill makes it clear that in order to get more people to use electric vehicles, the state needs more charging infrastructure.
-To that end, it would create a single state council to oversee the deployment of charging infrastructure, with an eye toward building it out in an equitable and accessible way.
+The law makes it clear that in order to get more people to use electric vehicles, the state needs more charging infrastructure.
+To that end, it creates a single state council to oversee the deployment of public chargers, with an eye toward building out these stations in an equitable and accessible way.

-If passed, the state Department of Transportation will be required to install chargers at all Mass Pike service plazas, five commuter rail stations, five substation stations, and at least one ferry terminal.
+The state Department of Transportation is also required to install chargers at all Mass Pike service plazas, five commuter rail stations, five subway stations, and at least one ferry terminal.
 The department will also need to collect and report data about issues with charging infrastructure.

 Expands access to EVs

 Electric vehicles aren’t cheap.
 Beyond the new rebates described above, the law allows lower-income residents to get an extra $1,500 on new and used EV purchases.
 It also mandates that the state do more outreach about EVs in lower income neighborhoods in and places with a lot of vehicular air pollution.